Parents will raise happier children ‘if they put them second to their marriage

 US therapist David Code argues that an over-focus on kids creates demanding offspring and anxious, exhausted parents

 Want better-adjusted, more successful children?
 The answer is not to cram their free hours with Kumon maths, Mandarin lessons, and violin classes.
 Nor is it to be a “helicopter parent”, forever hovering.

 Devoted parents do not produce happy children, says a new book that has become a bestseller in America and is about to be published in the UK.
 Adults who want the best for their children should spend less time trying to be the perfect parent and more time striving to be the perfect spouse, according to David Code, author of To Raise Happy Kids, Put Your Marriage First.

 “Today’s number one myth about parenting is that the more attention we give our kids, the better they’ll turn out.
-But we parents have gone too far: our over-focus on our children is doing them more harm than good,” said Code, a family therapist and writer for the Wall Street Journal.
-“Families centred on children create anxious, exhausted parents and demanding, entitled children.
+But we parents have gone too far: our over-focus on our children is doing them more harm than good,” said Code, a family therapist, and writer for the Wall Street Journal.
+“Families centered on children create anxious, exhausted parents and demanding, entitled children.
 We parents today are too quick to sacrifice our lives and our marriages for our kids.
-Most of us have created child-centred families, where our children hold priority over our time, energy and attention.
+Most of us have created child-centered families, where our children hold priority over our time, energy, and attention.